-The Recovery Grant will help microenterprises and/or small businesses re-start operations and/or invest in growth opportunities in the wake of the hurricanes by providing grants of no more than \$50,000 for working capital and non-affixed equipment.
-The amount of the grant and timing of draws will be determined by the recovery and growth business plan and the underwriting process.
+The Recovery Grant will help microenterprises and/or small businesses re-start operations and/or invest in growth opportunities in the wake of the hurricanes by providing grants of no more than \$50,000 for working capital and non-affixed equipment.158 The amount of the grant and timing of draws will be determined by the underwriting process.
 Some businesses may be required to draw on the grant in increments as business performance benchmarks are completed.
-SBF will initiate with the Recovery Grant as initial service offerings.